FOR POWER OUTAGE OR BREAKDOWN,

 Institutional and retail investors, analysts, and potential investors with interest.

-• Investor relations events, conferences and roadshows
+• Investor conferences and Non-Deal Roadshows

-• Annual General Meeting (AGM)
+• Annual General Meeting

-• Investor Relations Corporate Day
+• TNB corporate website’s Investor Relations section

 • Delivering Sustainable Value